高校生向けの探究型サイエンスページ Inquiry-based science page for high school students

 北海道の旭岳周辺で行われた観測では、雪結晶を多数の断面写真として記録し、それらをつないだ動画教材が作成されました。すると、平面写真では気づきにくかった複数層構造が、動画では連続的に見えるようになりました。これが本研究の最大の魅力です。

-1 全画面表示 Go full screen
+1 全画面表示 View full screen

 2 連続再生 Play continuously

-3 一時停止して確認 Pause and inspect
+3 一時停止して確認 Pause and check

 組み合わせ六花 Combined six-branched crystal

-組み合わせ六花の詳細へ See the combined six-branched details
+組み合わせ六花の詳細へ See details of combined six-branched crystals

 2重の六花 Double six-branched crystal

-2重の六花の詳細へ See the double six-branched details
+2重の六花の詳細へ See details of double six-branched crystals

-12花と3層結晶 Twelve-branched and three-layer crystals
+12花と3層結晶 Twelve-branched crystals and three-layer crystals

-12花と3層結晶の詳細へ See twelve-branched and three-layer details
+12花と3層結晶の詳細へ See details of twelve-branched and three-layer crystals

 STEP 5